deBubz/StudyNotes/Uni/y1s1/IntroIS/revision/rev5.md

       - `Authentication` confirming the identity of a user]
       - `Authorization` determines with action/ rights or privilage the person has
     - __Firewall__ a network security system that monitors and contolling network traffic based on predetermined security rules
     - __Encryption__ process of encoding messages using an encryption key before they enter the network or airwaves, then decoding them using a matching key at the recieving end of the transmission so that the intended recipients can access it
     - __Anti-malware Systems(AV)__ software packes that can identify and eliminate virus worms and other malicious software
-    - __BlackListing__ A list of software that are not allowed to run on the computer system
-    - __WhiteListing__ A list of software that have permission to run in the system, everything else is not permitted.
+    - __BlackListing__, __WhiteListing__
     - __System Development Controls__ when systems are designed to by purchased (Saas), care must be taken that all security features are implimented, enabled and managed.
-    - __Human Controls__ Various himan safeguards can helo to protect information systems, specifically ehtics, laws, and effective management.
+    - __Human Controls__ Various human safeguards can hel to protect information systems, specifically ehtics, laws, and effective management.
     - __Deployment and Training__ Personnell throughout the organization should recieve training about the security policies and plans for disaster recovery.
     - __Following ovjectives set in guidelines__ Review the entire IS infastructures, Following objecticves set forth in guidelines such as the Control Objective for information and related technology (COBIT)
     - __Computer forensics__ the use of formal investigative techiques to evaluate digital information for judicial review.